eclipse/mosaic.website/content/docs/scenarios/create_a_new_scenario.md

 In this section we use the scenario name `steglitz.*` as synonym for `path/to/steglitz.*`.
 {{% /alert %}}

+Please be aware that the scenario generated with the call above contains no routes yet, see [Import Routes](#importing-routes-to-your-scenario) for more details.
-This achieves a couple of things.
+The complete call achieves a couple of things.
 First off the script is going to create a SQLite-database, which is used by Eclipse MOSAIC.
 Furthermore, a directory will be created, which should look like this:

 ```plaintext